 ASPOCOMP GROUP PLC

 Aspocomp: Flexibility of product design

 Aspocomp Group Plc provides services for the design and manufacture of high-tech PCBs.
-Aspocomp’s products are used in the electronics industry, for instance, in telecommunications networks, automobiles and many type of industrial applications.
+Aspocomp’s products are used in electronics industry, among others in telecommunications networks, handheld devices, automobiles and many type of industrial applications.